 Some of the most popular courses include Excel Essentials, Programming and Coding, Project Management, Data Analysis Software, Virtual Design Software, and Critical Thinking.

 If you need support but aren't sure who to contact, pop into one of our MyPort Hubs – part of a network of information centres across the campus.

 As well as signposting you to the services you need, staff can help with common questions related to your course and the University.

 Our Graduate School supports you to get the most out of your postgraduate research studies.

 You'll get a supervisory team and a comprehensive induction so you can make best use of the academic tools and facilities on offer.

-As well as the support of your fellow postgrad research students and supervisors, you'll also be able to use the Graduate School Development Programme.
-It includes workshops and special interest groups that help you develop your research skills.
+You can also use the Graduate School Development Programme.
+It includes workshops and special interest groups to help you develop your research skills.